yennanliu/spark_emr_dev/doc/quick_start.md

-# CLI RUN EMR JOBS
+# EMR QUICK START COMMANDS

+## Commands laucn EMR from local

 ### 1. Run a emr with dummy task (and terminate it when job completed/failed)